 You can enroll the following family members on your plan.
-(They are referred to in this EOC as your "dependents".)
+(They are referred to in this booklet-certificate as your "dependents".)

 - Your legal spouse

-- Your domestic partner who meets any contract holder rules and requirements under state law
+- Your domestic partner who meets any policyholder rules and requirements under state law

 - Your dependent children yours or your spouse's or partner's

 - Dependent children must be:

-- Under age 26
+- Under 26 years of age

 - Dependent children include:

 - Natural children

-- Stepchildren
+- o Stepchildren

 - Adopted children including any children placed with you for adoption and any child when you become a party in a suit to adopt the child.

 - o Foster children

-- Children you are responsible for under a qualified medical or dental support order or court order
+- o Children you are responsible for under a qualified medical or dental support order or courtorder

-- Grandchildren in your legal custody
+- o Grandchildren in your legal custody

 - o Grandchild who, at the time of application, is your dependent for federal tax purposes

-- $\circ~$ A grandchild whose parent is already covered as a dependent on this plan
+- o A grandchild whose parent is already covered as a dependent on this plan